somilyadav7/aps-portfolio.github.io/README.md

 Space Complexity: The space complexity of Merge Sort is O(n) due to the auxiliary space required for merging.

 * * *

-### 14. **Username and Password Matching During Login**

-**Algorithm:** Hashing and Binary Search

-When a user attempts to log in to LinkedIn, the system needs to efficiently verify the username and password against the stored credentials in the database.
-Hashing is used to securely store and compare passwords, while Binary Search can be used to quickly locate the username in a sorted list of user records.

-**Challenges:** The primary challenges in username and password matching include ensuring security, efficiency, and scalability.
-The system must protect user credentials against attacks such as brute force and dictionary attacks.
-It must also handle a large and growing user base efficiently, ensuring that login operations are fast and responsive.

-**Benefits:** Using hashing for password storage and Binary Search for username lookup provides a secure and efficient approach to login verification:
-- Security: Hashing passwords with a strong cryptographic hash function (e.g., bcrypt, Argon2) ensures that stored passwords are protected.
-Even if the database is compromised, the hashed passwords cannot be easily reversed to obtain the original passwords.
-- Efficiency: Binary Search allows for efficient username lookup in a sorted list, with a time complexity of O(log n), where n is the number of users.
-This ensures fast login operations, even for large user bases.

-**Complexity Analysis**

-Time Complexity: Binary Search for username lookup has a time complexity of O(log n).
-Hashing and comparing the password typically have a constant time complexity O(1), as the hash function operates in fixed time.

-Space Complexity: The space complexity is primarily dependent on the storage of hashed passwords and user records, which is O(n), where n is the number of users.

-* * *